effector/effector/docs/glossary.md

 ## Purity

-Most of functions in api mustn't call other events or effects: it's easier to reason about application dataflow when imperative triggers are grouped inside watchers and effect handlers rather than spread across entire business logic.
+Most of functions in api must not call other events or effects: it's easier to reason about application's data flow when imperative triggers are grouped inside watchers and effect handlers rather than spread across entire business logic.

 **Correct**, imperative: